jdegrand/sleeper-live-activity/SleeperLiveActivityApi/README.md

   -d @devices_backup.json

 # Note: Devices are automatically backed up daily at 3 AM to devices_backup.json
+# On server startup, devices are automatically restored from devices_backup.json if it exists

 # Get specific device details
 curl -X GET http://localhost:8000/devices/your_device_id \